Graham S. Newell

 Graham Stiles Newell (November 27, 1915 – June 20, 2008) was a Republican member of the Vermont State Senate, who represented Caledonia County in the Vermont Senate.
 He had also been elected to the Vermont House, and was an educator.

 Early life

 Newell was born in St. Johnsbury, Vermont on November 27, 1915.
-After graduating St. Johnsbury Academy in 1933, he went on to study at Middlebury College and the University of Chicago where he earned a Bachelor of Arts degree in 1938.
-He received a Master of Arts degree in Latin in 1949 from Chicago, and did further postgraduate studies in medieval Latin.
+After graduating St. Johnsbury Academy in 1933, he went on to study at Middlebury College where he earned a Bachelor of Arts degree in 1938.
+He received a Master of Arts degree in Latin in 1949 from the University of Chicago, and did further postgraduate studies in medieval Latin.

 Public life

 Newell was first elected to the Vermont House of Representatives in 1952 where he served four non-consecutive terms.
 He was elected to the Vermont Senate for a total of eight consecutive terms In 1980, he retired from public life.

 Governor Deane Davis appointed him to the Little Hoover Commission which reorganized the state government into agencies that largely still existed in 2008.

 President John F. Kennedy appointed him to the National Advisory Commission on Intergovernmental Relations.

 He was a founding member of the Vermont American Civil Liberties Union.
 He opposed the busing of Vermont parochial school children during his legislative years.